NDAFW spotlights CVS Health!

 NDAFW spotlights Bay Area Council on Drugs and Alcohol (BACODA)!

 Galveston County Community Coalition is a project of the Bay Area Council on Drugs and Alcohol (BACODA).
 BACODA, a United Way agency, is a community-based substance abuse prevention organization that provides sustained leadership and support for the Galveston County Community Coalition.
 BACODA has provided comprehensive prevention/intervention services since 1974.

 Mentor Foundation USA works to prevent drug abuse among youth while helping them identify and pursue their personal and professional goals.

 Shattering the Myths program is expanding rapidly with a pilot program that we are kicking off with three high schools in Hudson Valley.
 In addition the January youth rally at the House of Sweden we are also planning to do one with NIDA at NIH in Baltimore in February (date pending) and one in New York city in Feb/March.

 Peer Health Exchange’s mission is to give teenagers the knowledge and skills they need to make healthy decisions.
 We do this by training college students to teach a comprehensive health curriculum in public high schools that lack health education.

 School Based Health Alliance: Our purpose is to provide the school-based health care field with help—high-quality resources, training, information, guidance—as well as motivation and inspiration to achieve excellence in their work.
 We take many approaches to accomplishing this goal.

-SBHA will conduct a webinar that gives participants the opportunity to learn how to organize an event for National Drug & Alcohol Facts WeekSM and how easy it is to utilize NIDA’s free materials such as the Drugs: SHATTER THE MYTHS booklet and the National Drug IQ Challenge.
+SBHA will conduct a webinar that gives participants the opportunity to learn how to organize an event for National Drug & Alcohol Facts WeekSM and how easy it is to utilize NIDA’s free materials such as the National Drug IQ Challenge.